Can I travel with Northern?

 Can I refund my ticket?

-Normal refund procedures now apply.
-Click here for more information.
+Normal refund procedures apply click here for more information.

-My travel plans are affected by a local lockdown, can I get a refund?
+My travel plans were affected by a the national and/or local lockdown, can I get a refund?

-Yes, however normal refund procedures now apply.
+Yes, however depending on when you bought your ticket normal refund procedures may apply.
 You can find more information about refunding tickets here.
 If you chose not travel, a £10.00 administration charge is applicable per ticket as per the National Conditions Of Carriage.
 Advance tickets are non-refundable.